Eric Schmitt

-Eric Stephen Schmitt (born June 20, 1975) is an American lawyer and politician serving as the junior United States senator from Missouri since 2023.
-A member of the Republican Party, Schmitt served as the Missouri Attorney General from 2019 to 2023, as Missouri State Treasurer from 2017 to 2019, and in the Missouri Senate from 2009 to 2017.
+Eric Stephen Schmitt (born June 20, 1975) is an American attorney and Republican Party politician serving since 2023 as the junior United States senator from Missouri.
+Schmitt served as the 46th state treasurer of Missouri from 2017 to 2019 and as the 43rd Missouri attorney general from 2019 to 2023.

-From 2009 to 2017, he was a member of the Missouri Senate, representing the 15th state Senate district.
-He also served as an alderman for Glendale, Missouri from 2005 to 2008, where he was one of two aldermen for Ward 3.
-Schmitt was elected Missouri's 46th state treasurer in 2016.
-On November 13, 2018, Governor Mike Parson named Schmitt attorney general of Missouri after the incumbent, Josh Hawley, was elected to the United States Senate.
-On November 3, 2020, Schmitt was elected to serve a full four-year term as Missouri's attorney general.

-As attorney general of Missouri, Schmitt filed lawsuits to have the Affordable Care Act invalidated by courts, sued school districts and municipalities for implementing mask requirements during the COVID-19 pandemic, sued the Biden administration for its environmental policies, and signed onto an amicus brief that argued that LGBT people are not protected by workplace discrimination bans.
-He filed a lawsuit against China's handling of the pandemic, making Missouri the first U.S. state to do so.
-After Joe Biden won the 2020 election and Donald Trump refused to concede, Schmitt joined other Republicans in claiming fraud and supported lawsuits to invalidate the 2020 election results.
-In March 2021, he announced his candidacy for U.S. Senate.
+Schmitt began his political career as an alderman for Glendale, Missouri.
+From 2009 to 2017, he represented the 15th district in the Missouri Senate, during which he sponsored major reductions in the state income tax and franchise tax, and expanded benefits and tax exemptions for disabled citizens.
+As a state senator, Schmitt also led a bipartisan effort in response to the Ferguson unrest to successfully eliminate traffic ticket quotas and limit local revenues from non-traffic fines.
+In 2016, Schmitt was elected State Treasurer of Missouri.

+In 2018, Governor Mike Parson appointed Schmitt Missouri Attorney General.
+He was elected to a full four-year term as attorney general in 2020.
+As attorney general, he filed or joined lawsuits seeking to invalidate the Affordable Care Act, challenge the results of the 2020 presidential election (in Texas v.
+Pennsylvania), and, on 25 occasions, oppose the policies of the Joe Biden administration.
+He also sued school districts and municipalities for implementing mask requirements during the COVID-19 pandemic and sued the government of China and Chinese Communist Party for their alleged role in the pandemic.

 In 2022, Schmitt was elected to the U.S. Senate, defeating Democratic nominee Trudy Busch Valentine.
+He is the vice chair of the Congressional Joint Economic Committee.
+As a senator, Schmitt supports a national conservative ideology, and was a speaker at the 2025 National Conservatism Conference.

 Early life and education

 Schmitt was born in Bridgeton, Missouri, a suburb of St. Louis.
-He graduated from DeSmet Jesuit High School in 1993 and from Truman State University in 1997, with a Bachelor of Arts cum laude in political science.
+He graduated from DeSmet Jesuit High School in 1993 and from Truman State University in 1997, with a BA in political science.
 At Truman, Schmitt was a member of the Alpha Kappa Lambda fraternity, played football and baseball, and was a founding member of Truman's Habitat for Humanity chapter.
-He received a scholarship to attend Saint Louis University School of Law, where he earned his Juris Doctor in 2000.
+He received a scholarship to attend Saint Louis University School of Law, where he earned his JD in 2000.

 For the fall 2018 semester, Schmitt was an adjunct faculty member at Saint Louis University.
+He and his family are Roman Catholic.

 Early law and political career

 Lawyer and Glendale alderman

 Schmitt was admitted to the Missouri bar in 2000.
 He was a partner at the firm Lathrop & Gage, LLP in Clayton, Missouri.
-Schmitt served as an alderman for Glendale, Missouri, from 2005 to 2008.
+Schmitt served as an alderman for Glendale, Missouri, from 2005 to 2008; he was one of two aldermen for Ward 3.